dex-guru/governance-framework/proposals/001_Core_Contributors_governance.md

 **Proposed unlocking system for the core contributors’ allocation:**

 - **First Unlock:**
-  In six months starting from today, 25% of the core contributors’ allocation will be unlocked.
+  In six months starting from TGE, 5% of the total supply (20% of the Core Contributors' total) will be unlocked.
 Distribution will follow a traditional half-year/yearly review system based on contributions during the Testnet phase, Mainnet Launch, and Ecosystem Growth.

 - **Subsequent Unlocks:**
   Every six months, another 5% will unlock, maintaining rewards based on continuous performance.
+Core Contributors will vote for claim and distribution in 6-month periods further down the line, making it a total of 4 Core Contributors Seasons.

 ### Community Incentive Distribution Mechanism

-The community’s 20% allocation will be unlocked in phases (Seasons 1-5), encouraging ongoing engagement and contributions.
+The community’s 20% allocation will be unlocked in 4 phases (Seasons 1, 2; 3; 4; 5), encouraging ongoing engagement and contributions.
+A total of four community distributions are aligned with the same Core Contributors seasons.
 Eligible community members include Season Pass NFT holders and active participants.

 ### Governance Framework